fluxionary/minetest-ethereal/README.md

  - 1 in 10 chance of sakura sapling growing into white sakura
  - Bamboo grows in higher elevation while sakura grows in lower
  - Added sakura wood, stairs, fence, gate and door
+ - Added 5.0 checks to add new biomes and decoration

 ### 1.25